December 31st

 Commentary:

 The place we call home should have something more than just material comforts.
-One can live in a palatial building, sleep on the softest bed, eat from a golden plate and still not be happy.
+One can live in a palatial building, sleep on the softest bed, eat from golden plates and spoons, and still be unhappy.
 For happiness to be present in a home, there needs to be respect and love for one another.
 There also needs to be dear ones around.
 (Family doesn't necessarily mean related by blood.
 It is all the kin who one considers close to their heart.)

-Wherever we are, we need to learn and grow each and every day.
+Wherever we are, we need to learn and grow, each and every day.
 If there is no avenue for learning and growing as individuals, then such a place will not be suitable as a home, either.
-The poet advises: do not live in such a place even for a single day.
+The poet vehemently advises not to live in such a place even for a single day.

 pada vigrahaH: